django-cms/django-cms/docs/how_to/install.rst

 How to install django CMS by hand
 #################################

-The easiest way to install django CMS is by using the automated `django CMS installer
+The easiest way to install django CMS is by using the automated `django CMS quckstart
-<https://github.com/nephila/djangocms-installer>`_.
-This is the recommended way to start with new projects, and it's
+<https://github.com/django-cms/django-cms-quickstart>`_ project.
+This is the
-what we use in the :ref:`tutorial section of this documentation <tutorials>`.
+recommended way to start with (docker-based) new projects, and it's what we use in the :ref:`tutorial section of this documentation <tutorials>`.

 If you prefer to do things manually, this how-to guide will take you through the process.